khusmann/bt-ht-n76/README.md

 ## Log Analysis

 I found that the app uses the rfcomm (AKA SPP) protocol to communicate with the HT.
-It uses channel 1 for some commands and to transfer tx and rx sound clips.
-Then channel 3 is used for most of the data (channel info, APRS data, etc.)
+It uses channel 1 transfering tx and rx sound clips.
+Then channel 3 is used for most of the data (setting / getting channel info, APRS data, etc.)

 It does NOT use the more modern GATT protocol, which is for BLE.